Magnetization of the spin-1/2 Heisenberg antiferromagnet on the triangular lattice: RESULTS

 As stated in the previous section, the accuracy of the wavefunction is controlled by $D$, and that of the expectation is controlled by $\chi$.
 Therefore, to obtain accurate results for a given $D$, the expectation values are calculated with a series of $\chi$ in which the largest one is no less than $D^2$, and then extrapolated as $\chi\rightarrow\infty$.

-For the smallest $D = 4$ in our simulations, the ground-state energy is $-0.18226(9)$, which is already smaller than that obtained by GFMC \cite{CapriottiTS1999}, -0.18193(3).
-To provide an intuitive impression, in Fig.~\ref{FIG_Energy}, we plot the energy $E_b$ as a function of $1/\chi$ for $D = 10, 11, 12$ and $13$.
+For the smallest $D = 4$ in our simulations, the ground-state energy is $E_b = -0.18226(9)$, which is already lower than that obtained by GFMC \cite{CapriottiTS1999}, -0.18193(3), and is also lower than that obtained by infinite-PEPS calculation whose ansatz is defined on the decorated square latice \cite{DSL} with $D = 4$, -0.1813.
+To provide an intuitive impression, in Fig.~\ref{FIG_Energy}, we plot $E_b$ as a function of $1/\chi$ for $D = 10, 11, 12$ and $13$.
 It seems that $E_b$ depends very weakly on $D$ when $\chi$ becomes large, and all the data points are well below those from GFMC.

 As $\chi$ increases, $E_b$ roughly decreases monotonically, but they oscillate in a small interval as a function of $D$.
 For the data points with largest $\chi$ in Fig.~\ref{FIG_Energy}, $E_b$ is between $-0.18328$ and $-0.18336$.
 With the available $\chi$, this non-monotonic behavior with regard to $D$ makes it difficult to extrapolate our data and hinder us to obtain more accurate results.
-As a compromise, we firstly extrapolate the data for $D = 10,11,12$ and $13$ to the infinite $\chi$ limit, respectively, and then average them.
+As a compromise, we firstly extrapolate the data for $D = 10,11,12$u and $13$ to the infinite $\chi$ limit, respectively, and then average them.
 Our final result is $E_b = -0.18334(10)$, which agrees well with that obtained by the series expansion (SE) \cite{ZhengFSetal2006} and the coupled cluster method \cite{Gotze2016}.

 In Tab.~\ref{tab:mag}, we summarize some recent works for comparison.
 These data indicate that our PESS wavefunction represents a good approximation of the ground state of TAHM.